-The from button changes into the from gap button.
-Press this and the range will expand to the left, to reach the first moment of silence (no clip) in that direction.
+For another useful feature, press the gap soft key.
+The range will expand to the left, to reach the first moment of silence (no clip) in that direction.
 Press it again to find the following gap in that direction.

 Trimming clips